saleem-saleem/Dynamic-Feature-Selection-DEFS/README.md

 <b>Overview</b>
-<p>The DE-FS Algorithm is an advanced feature selection technique designed to optimize classification performance by dynamically integrating multiple feature selection methods with adaptive thresholding.
-This repository contains the Python implementation of the algorithm, enabling researchers to replicate and evaluate its performance on various datasets.</p>
+<p>TThe DE-FS Algorithm is an innovative feature selection technique designed to address the dynamic nature of datasets, particularly in domains like Educational Data Mining (EDM).
+By combining traditional feature selection methods with adaptive thresholding, the DE-FS Algorithm selects the most relevant features for classification, improving prediction accuracy and robustness.</p>

 <b>Features</b>

-<ol>Combines multiple feature selection methods </ol>
-<ol>Dynamically adjusts feature importance thresholds based on evaluation metrics.</ol>
-<ol>Iteratively refines the feature subset to maximize model accuracy.</ol>
+1. Combines traditional feature selection methods (e.g., Chi-Square, Information Gain, Correlation Analysis) with dynamic thresholds.

+2. Adapts to evolving data patterns through iterative evaluation and threshold adjustment.

-<ol> Outputs an optimal feature subset for enhanced classification performance </ol>
+3. Outputs an optimal feature subset that maximizes the chosen evaluation metric (e.g., accuracy, F1-score).

+4. Suitable for diverse domains such as bioinformatics, education, and healthcare.

 <b>Applications</b>

-The DE-FS algorithm is suitable for datasets in:

-<ol>Bioinformatics</ol>
-<ol>Educational Data Mining</ol>
-<ol>Medical Diagnostics</ol>
-<ol>Financial Analytics</ol>
+The DE-FS Algorithm can be applied to:

+1. Predict student performance in educational systems.

+2. Improve classification accuracy in medical diagnostics.

+3. Identify key features in high-dimensional datasets for financial analytics and more.

 <b>Prerequisites</b>

-<ol>Python 3.7 or higher</ol>
+1. Python 3.7 or higher
-<ol>Required libraries: numpy pandas scikit-learn</ol>
+2. Required libraries: numpy pandas scikit-learn

 <b>Algorithm Workflow</b>